EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance

 To help finance its turnaround, Credit Suisse will raise money from Saudi National Bank (SNB), part owned by the kingdom, which is investing 1.5 billion Swiss francs in exchange for a stake of up to 9.9%.
 SNB may also invest directly in CS First Boston, the Saudi bank had said.

-SNB told Reuters in an emailed statement on Friday that it had not come across any information that might raise concerns over the governance of Credit Suisse and was supportive of the transformation plan announced by the bank on Oct.
+SNB told Reuters in an emailed statement on Friday that over the course of its recent decision to invest in the equity of Credit Suisse, it had not come across any information that might raise concerns over the governance of the bank and was supportive of the transformation plan announced by Credit Suisse on Oct.
 27.

 SNB also said it could not comment on future plans for CS First Boston "at this early stage."